LLer0829/Measuring_Copyright_Risk_of_LLM/README.md

 output_dir = 'File'
 split_text_into_samples(text_path, output_dir)
 ```
-First, please replace text_path with the path to the text you want to test, and output_dir with the location where you want the samples to be saved.
+First, please replace 'text_path' with the path to the text you want to test, and output_dir with the location where you want the samples to be saved.
 Next, num_samples controls the number of samples to extract, and sample_length controls the length of each sample.
 Adjust these parameters based on your needs.

 ### LLMs Completion